VFA-146: 1970s

 In April 1970, the squadron embarked aboard USS America at NS Norfolk for her extended combat deployment to Vietnam, returning in December 1970.
 In December 1971, VA-146 became the first Navy squadron to use a laser-guided bomb (LGB) in combat.
 In May 1972 the squadron's A-7Es conducted night mining missions to North Vietnamese rivers.
-On January 5, 1973, VA-146 headed west with Carrier Air Wing Nine (CVW-9) embarked again on USS Constellation.
+On 5 January 1973, VA-146 headed west with Carrier Air Wing Nine (CVW-9) embarked again on USS Constellation.
 This cruise would bring to an end Navy's participation in the Vietnam War.
 For the deployment, USS Constellation and CVW 9 were awarded the Presidential Unit Citation.

 In November 1974, while aboard USS Constellation, VA-146 operated in the Persian Gulf, the first time in 26 years that an American carrier had entered and operated there.

 1980s

 In early 1980, VA-146 was named the safest A-7 squadron in combined Navy-Air Force history by surpassing all previous records for accident-free flight operations at 36,175 hours.
 In February 1980, VA-146 made the first Pacific deployment with the new Forward Looking Infrared (FLIR) system installed on the A-7.
 During the 1980 deployment aboard USS Constellation, the squadron spent 110 days at sea, the longest continuous at-sea period for any West Coast carrier since World War II.

 In 1983 the squadron was tasked with fleet introduction of the HARM missile system, and their 14-year association with CVW-9 was broken when VA-146 was reassigned to Carrier Air Wing 2.
 Upon their return from a WestPac deployment aboard USS Kitty Hawk in August 1984, the squadron was again reassigned to CVW-9.
 In September 1988, VA-146 embarked aboard USS Nimitz for a Western Pacific deployment.
 The highlight of this cruise were operations in the Sea of Japan during the 1988 Summer Olympics.
+The next month, Nimitz, with VA-146 embarked, participated in Operation Earnest Will, the escorting of reflagged Kuwaiti tankers through the Persian Gulf.

 On 21 July 1989, VA-146 was redesignated Strike Fighter Squadron ONE HUNDRED FORTY SIX (VFA-146), and they received their first F/A-18C Night Attack Hornet on 18 November 1989.